vatesfr/rekodi/README.md

 Rekodi is small data management library.

+__Rekodi is currently under development and may be subject to important bugs.__

 ## Installation

 1. Download the code, you may either use git `git clone git://github.com/vatesfr/rekodi` or download a [Zip archive](https://github.com/vatesfr/rekodi/archive/master.zip).